bosth/bosth.github.io/content/pages/ottoman-travel/index.md

 * Tokat to Ünye via Gümenek, Niksar, Karakuş (chaussee, 1 day, 5 hours)
 * Ünye to Selânik via Samsun, İstanbul, Gelibolu, Çanakkale (ship, 3 days)

 ## An Application

 I published a simple web application as "Ottoman Route Finder" at https://www.jaxartes.net/ottoman-route-finder/ so anyone can calculate that it takes about six days and ten hours to travel from Devebağırtan Kapısı (me neither) to İd.

 ![Route plan](devebagirtankapisi.webp "Route plan from Devebağırtan Kapısı in the Balkans to İd near Erzurum")

-In addition to PostgreSQL, PostGIS and pgRouting, the tech stack includes [GeoServer](https://geoserver.org/) to expose the database via a Web Feature Service (WFS) and [OpenLayers](https://openlayers.org/) as a web-mapping library.
+In addition to PostgreSQL, PostGIS and pgRouting, I am using [OpenLayers](https://openlayers.org/) as a web-mapping library.

 <video controls>
 <source src="orf.mp4" type="video/mp4" preload="auto">